Redreport-Team/Redreport/src/components/Features/Daniela/Notification.md

 - After a certain amount of incidents in a specific area send push notification to RedReport Team

-- Track number of individuals involved in the incident to adjust how risk score.\*
+- Track the number of individuals involved in the incident to adjust the risk score.\*

 * If you choose to only do this one, you need to find a way to make it more complex and useful than just adding a field.